Donnie-Stewart/Secure_Message_System/README.md

-# This is the Secure Message System Repo.
-(In development)
+# This is the Secure Message System Repo

 The goal is to utilize industry standard techniques to develop a secure messaging system where Alice can send Bob messages in an insecure channel such that the information sent over the channel is indecipherable to the attacker, Eve.
-Will highlight the procedure below and explain the main techniques incorporated such as **Hashing, Signing & Authentication, Key Ratcheting, Encryption & Decryption, and the Block Cipher Mode of Operation.**
+Note that this is not something that should be used directly, but shows an implementation that encompases many cryptographic techniques and how to pair them together.
+Below, I also illustrate a simple attack and how this system handles it.
+Thus, I will highlight the procedure below and explain the main techniques incorporated such as **Hashing, Signing & Authentication, Key Ratcheting, Encryption & Decryption, and the Block Cipher Mode of Operation.**

 # Architecture: